slavabez/personal-blog/content/blog/thinkpad-x1-extreme-nvidia/index.md

 ## My solution

 I ended up using the Optimus Manager setup.
+I followed [the instructions](https://github.com/Askannz/optimus-manager): installed the `nvidia` and the `intel` and `optimus-manager` packages, configured everything according to the README.

+Since having to log back into a new session is a bit annoying, I added an extra boot option in my GRUB settings with the `optimus-manager.startup=nvidia` kernel parameter.
+Now when I know I need to use a monitor, I'll boot into Manjaro with the NVIDIA boot option.

-Sure, having to start a new session is a bit annoying, but everything works well.
-Intel-only mode gives me around 7-8 hours of browsing and watching Youtube or 4-6 hours of web development with WebStorm (fairly resource intensive IDE) and multiple browsers open.
+Intel-only mode gives me around 7-8 hours of browsing and watching Youtube or 4-6 hours of web development with WebStorm (fairly resource intensive IDE) with multiple browsers open.
 For such a powerful laptop and a bright screen that's pretty good in my opinion.

 When I need to plug in my 4K monitor, NVIDIA mode hasn't given me any issues yet, seems to work well.